ShootProof/recruiting-data-and-analytics/README.md

 *Hints:*
 *- Possible items to explore are customer segmentation, customer churn, customer growth, trial conversions, etc.*
 *- If using Tableau Public, note that it does not support live data connectors.
-You should export the dataset you intend to use for visualization to either and Excel or .csv *
+You should export the dataset you intend to use for visualization to either Excel or .csv *

 ## Deliverables